TheCodeTherapy/MAME-PSGS/README.md

 ## How do I select the color palette emulation that I want to play with?

-All the configuration settings for the shader are specified on the Vertex Shader (custom_crt.vsh).
-You can edit the file and select the palette emulation you want on the **palette_emulation = <value>** line.
+All the configuration settings for the shader are specified on the Vertex Shader (**`mame-psgs.vsh`**).
+You can edit the file and select the palette emulation you want on the **`palette_emulation = <value>;`** line.
 The modes are briefly described right above the configuration line, as per you can see on this part of the file:

 ```
 // Palette Emulation parameters: